ManishReddyKovvuri/Phishing-Guard/README.md

 # PhishingGuard

+## Website

+Visit the [official website](https://soft-speculoos-81d235.netlify.app/) for more information.

 PhishingGuard is an advanced tool designed to detect phishing or scam links in emails.
 With the increasing prevalence of email-based cyber threats, PhishingGuard provides a robust solution to help users stay safe online by analyzing email content and identifying malicious links before they cause harm.